 Provision of basic healthcare products

-Healthy Entrepreneurs was founded by Joost van Engen after he personally witnessed the limited access people in rural areas of developing countries have to basic healthcare products and services.
-Therefore, Healthy Entrepreneurs provides basic, affordable healthcare in remote, hard to reach areas.
+Joost van Engen was shocked when he personally witnessed the limited access people in rural areas of developing countries have to basic healthcare products and services.
+Therefore, he founded Healthy Entrepreneurs, a company which provides basic, affordable healthcare in remote, hard to reach areas.
 They are currently operating in four countries: Uganda, Tanzania, Kenya and Ghana and have reached over 6 million people in rural areas with basic healthcare products.
 They do this by employing existing volunteer community health workers and training them to become Community Health Entrepreneurs (CHEs).
-These individuals will ensure that their communities will be getting access to health products, services, and awareness.
+These individuals will ensure that their communities will be getting access to health products and services, and spread awareness.

 Enlarging outreach and ‘Circles of Change’